tomviner/rgkit/README.md

 ## Developing in the source directory:

-`rgkit` is packaged as a module, so you *can* co-locate the module directory with your own source code and import/run as usual.
+`rgkit` is packaged as a module, so you *can* just checkout the module directory and import/run as usual.

-    rgkit
+    ./rgkit
     |--- rgkit
     |    |--- __init__.py
     |    |--- game.py